By La Risa Lynch

 Cheers rang up among the multitude of supporters who surrounded the alderman-elect at a neighborhood bar in the Galewood community.

-The cheers were indicative of a hard fought and often heated runoff election that ended with the Chicago police sergeant garnering 52.12 percent of the registered votes to Graham’s 47.88 percent, symptoms with 95 percent of the precincts reporting.
+The cheers were indicative of a hard fought and often heated runoff election that ended with the Chicago police sergeant garnering 52.12 percent of the registered votes to Graham’s 47.88 percent, with 95 percent of the precincts reporting.

 “We have fought very hard amidst criticism.
 We fought very hard against lies, but we prevailed.
 This ward is in great hands because we will move this ward forward,” Taliaferro told his supporters.